auden-in-austria-digital/aad-app/WORKFLOW.md

 2. **Deploy to GitHub Pages**
    - GitHub Pages serves static files from a branch or directory
    - Our setup: Deploys from artifacts to gh-pages branch
-   - Result: Website live at https://aad.acdh.oeaw.ac.at
+   - Result: Website live at https://auden.acdh.oeaw.ac.at

 3. **Custom domain configuration**
    - GitHub Pages supports custom domains
-   - DNS CNAME record points aad.acdh.oeaw.ac.at → GitHub Pages
+   - DNS CNAME record points auden.acdh.oeaw.ac.at → GitHub Pages
    - SSL certificate automatically provisioned by GitHub

 **Output:** Live website accessible to the public